22 Sep Wiki SRS – modern way of keeping system’s documentation by eVolpe

 The traditional approach requires sharing the documentation as a text file.
 If using the waterfall methodology, the book of the system is primarily a formal basis of the implementation as well as a specification of an approved solution.
 In the case of an agile approach, the requirements for the product change on a regular basis and accordingly to the current needs; their form is also much less formal (User Stories).

-To meet the expectations of our clients, who regardless from the chosen methodology usually want to receive a clear documentation of the ordered system, we recommend the Wiki SRS solution.
+To meet the expectations of our clients, who regardless of the chosen methodology usually want to receive a clear documentation of the ordered system, we recommend the Wiki SRS solution.

 In addition, eVolpe’s good practice is to share the increment of documentation along with the increment of the software at the end of each iteration (if Scrum).